Time can be measured in all sorts of ways, some more accurate than others,

 productivity craze that has emerged — histrionic productivity.
 Seemingly

 something wanted or needed in the age of multitasking and constant

 Time runs fast when you see that everyone is already leading the race and you’re far behind.
 Days are not enough to complete the never ending TODO lists.
 We’re getting old so fast, how could we possibly keep up before being discarded as an unwanted product!
 Guilty of not displaying our labor; A worthlessness hole.
-How to to be worthy in a place where unworthiness is the norm.
+How to be worthy in a place where unworthiness is the norm.
+The wonders of neoliberalism!

 Boredom may lead to creativity…